The extension of compulsory education

-Ninth-graders must apply in the joint application from 23 February to 7 April 2021 for either upper secondary education or transitional studies, such as 10th grade or preparatory education for general upper secondary education (LUVA), vocational education (VALMA) or special vocational education (TELMA).
+Ninth-graders must apply in the joint application from 22 February to 22 March 2022 for either upper secondary education, TUVA- Preparatory education for programs leading to upper secondary qualification or TELMA-Special vocational education.

-Is upper secondary education free of charge for students starting in the autumn of 2021?
+Is upper secondary education free of charge for students?

 All these things are free of charge for students who finish basic education after 1 January 2021 and continue their studies in e.g. vocational training or general upper secondary school: